iocoop/policies/Bylaws.md

 ### Section 4.03.
 Membership Application.

-An applicant eligible for and desiring admission in the Cooperative must file a written application for admission in whatever form and containing whatever information the the Board of Directors may prescribe.
+An applicant eligible for and desiring admission in the Corporation must file a written application for admission in whatever form and containing whatever information the the Board of Directors may prescribe.

 ### Section 4.04.
 Acceptance of Members.